Car

 What age do I need to be to take the car theory test?

-You can take the car theory test from age 17 — or age 16 if you get, or have applied for, the higher rate of the mobility part of Personal Independence Payment.
+You can take the car theory test from age 17 — or age 16 if you get, or have applied for, the higher weekly rate of the mobility part of Personal Independence Payment.
 You also need a valid UK provisional driving licence.

 Source: gov.uk — theory test